jason-kerney/blog/_posts/2021/2021-06-25-transformitave-communications-v2.md

 ## Cultural Accessibility

 Cultural Accessibility is a measure of how easily it is for the intended audience to accept the message.
-When the accessibility is at zero, it does not matter what the message is because the intended audience will not, and cannot hear it.
-This is about understanding and respecting both the audience and their audience needs.
+When the accessibility is at zero, it does not matter what the message is because the intended audience will not and cannot hear it.
+This is about understanding and respecting both the audience and the audience’s needs.

 ## Intended Meaning